itsjhonny/Rasa_to_Chatbase_Analytics/README.md

-# Rasa Chatbot to Chatbase Analytics
+# Rasa Chatbot to Google Chatbase Analytics
 send rasa logs from database MYSQL to chatbase Analytics

 set configurations in config.json